Categories

 The Need for Regulations

 Businesses, financial institutions, eCommerce marketplaces, and so on have to follow KYC and AML regulations to reduce the risk of fraud.
 If you follow KYC, KYC, and AML regulations, you reduce the threat and risk of fraud to your company.
-Using strong ID and document verification software and tools can assist businesses in mitigating fraud, legal complications and establish trust in our customer base.
+Using strong ID and document verification software and tools can assist businesses in mitigating fraud, and legal complications and establish trust in our customer base.

 Proof of address is a basic requirement for complying with KYC & KYB and AML compliance.
 But that’s not the case with all countries, Hong Kong doesn’t require proof of address verification to comply with KYC, KYB, and AML compliance.
 The reason for that is simple, customers often change addresses and their documents can be easily forged.